ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Introduction

-Experiments show that \proj outperforms existing video diffusion baselines in controllable dynamic hair rendering.
-We further showcase its broad applicability with diverse use cases, including dynamic hair try-on, bullet-time effects, and cinemagraphic animation.
+Unlike purely data-driven models that lack fine-grained control over the physics in generated videos, \proj conditions on user-defined physics simulation, enabling detailed, interpretable, and editable dynamics.
+Experiments show that \proj outperforms existing video diffusion models in controllable dynamic hair rendering.
+We further showcase its applicability with diverse use cases, including dynamic hair try-on, bullet-time effects, and cinemagraphic animation.
 Our contributions are summarized as follows:

-\begin{itemize} \item We formulate controllable dynamic hair rendering as a conditional video generation problem with physics inputs. \item We introduce \proj, the first video diffusion framework that incorporates a physics simulator to support flexible and fine-grained hair-related physics control. \item We design a control signals extraction pipeline that bridges simulators and diffusion models, enabling pose control and simplifying training data annotation. \item We design a conditional video diffusion model for hair rendering and construct a large-scale, high-quality dataset for training. \end{itemize}
+\begin{itemize} \item We formulate controllable dynamic hair rendering as a conditional video generation problem with physics inputs. \item We introduce the first video diffusion framework that incorporates a physics simulator to support fine-grained hair-related physics control. \item We design a control signals extraction pipeline to bridge simulators and diffusion models, enabling pose control and simplifying training data annotation. \item We design a conditional video diffusion model for hair rendering and construct a large-scale, high-quality training set. \end{itemize}